Planning your arrival

 - Contact your bank and make sure that you have access to your bank account while in Sweden or that you will be able to transfer it to a Swedish bank account

-- Browse through student photos using the #KIGlobal hashtag or follow @KIStudents and @KarolinskaInstitutet on Instagram
+- Browse through student photos using the #KIGlobal and #KIStudents hashtag or follow @KIStudents and @KarolinskaInstitutet on Instagram

 - Read our current international student blogs